 These are both 20 credit modules.
-Research Methods is delivered by distance learning.
-Project Management and Research Governance is currently taught in two week blocks of study, however it is hoped that it will be available by distance learning.
+Research Methods and Project Management and Research Governance are delivered by distance learning.

 There is no requirement to take further modules and some of you may feel that the core modules provide all the academic input you need to enable you to complete your fellowship application.

 However, you can choose to select further modules during your three year appointment from the broad range available within the College of Medical and Dental Sciences, relating to either the research process (e.g. advanced statistical methods; qualitative research) or to your particular field of interest.
 You can also choose to write up your research and submit it for academic assessment.